gqi/MRMix/README.md

 # MRMix

 R package for two-sample Mendelian randomization analysis using mixture models.
 For numerical stability, we recommend using the function in the standardized scale, i.e. both the genotypes and phenotypes are standardized to have mean 0 and variance 1.
-See Example for how to obtain summary statistics in the standardized scale
+See Example for how to obtain summary statistics in the standardized scale.

 ### System requirements